Urbex Armenia

 Exploring an abandoned sanatorium

-During this urbex tour, I'm exploring a 14-story building known as "Arzni 3," once a bustling sanatorium during Soviet times.
+During this urbex tour, I'm exploring a 14-story building, once a bustling sanatorium during Soviet times.
 Today, it stands abandoned, stripped of windows and doors.
 Only a handful of artworks adorn the walls, serving as poignant reminders of its former glory.

 Exploring an Abandoned Sanatorium Built by German Prisoners of War